-Sébastien Jodoin is an Assistant Professor in the Faculty of Law of McGill University, where he directs the Law, Governance & Sustainability Lab.
-He is a member of the McGill Centre for Human Rights and Legal Pluralism and a Faculty Associate of the Governance, Environment & Markets Initiative at Yale University.
-His research focuses on legal and policy solutions to complex problems that occur at the intersections of the social, environmental, and economic dimensions of sustainability at the local, national, transnational, and international levels.
-His areas of interest include transnational law, public policy, environmental law and governance, climate change, sustainable development, human rights, corporate governance and social responsibility, social innovation, and socio-legal research.
-He is currently the principal investigator for an insight development grant from the Social Sciences and Humanities and Research Council of Canada on the role of human rights in climate advocacy and a start-up research grant from the Fonds québécois de recherche société et culture on transnational pathways of policy reform in the field of REDD+.
+Sébastien Jodoin is an Assistant Professor in the Faculty of Law of McGill University, where he directs the Law, Governance & Society Lab.
+He is also an Associate Member of the Max Bell School of Public Policy, an Associate Member of the McGill School of Environment, a member of the McGill Centre for Human Rights and Legal Pluralism, and a Faculty Associate of the Governance, Environment & Markets Initiative at Yale University.
+His research primarily focuses on the relationship between the recognition and protection of human rights and efforts to resolve environmental problems around the world.
+He is also interested in understanding the policy and governance processes that can lead to effective, efficient, and equitable solutions to the climate crisis.
+His areas of interest include sustainable development, transnational law, public policy, environmental law and governance, climate change, human rights, disability, social innovation, and socio-legal research.

-Sébastien has an extensive record of professional engagements related to his academic interests.
-He recently served as the president of Génération d’idées, a think tank focused on supporting the civic engagement of Quebeckers aged 20 to 35.
-Prior to his appointment at McGill University, he worked for Amnesty International Canada, the United Nations International Criminal Tribunals for Rwanda and the former Yugoslavia, the Centre for International Sustainable Development Law, and the Canadian Centre for International Justice.
+Sébastien has an extensive record of professional and public service engagement.
+He currently serves on the board of governors of EnJeu (Environnement Jeunesse), an NGO dedicated to educating and empowering youth in relation to environmental issues.
+From 2014 to 2015, he served as the president of Génération d’idées, a think tank focused on supporting the civic engagement of Quebeckers aged 20 to 35.
+Prior to his appointment at McGill, he worked for Amnesty International Canada, the United Nations International Criminal Tribunals for Rwanda and the former Yugoslavia, the Centre for International Sustainable Development Law, and the Canadian Centre for International Justice.
 He has also served as a consultant for a range of international and non-governmental organisations, including the United Nations Environment Programme, the Climate Land Use Alliance, the World Future Council, Equitable Origin, the Climate and Development Knowledge Network, and the International Development Law Organisation.
-In addition, Sébastien previously served on the boards of the Centre québécois du droit de l’environnement, the Canadian Environmental Network, the Centre for International Sustainable Development Law, and the Canadian Journal of Poverty Law.
+In addition, Sébastien previously served on the boards of the Compass Legal Clinic, the Centre québécois du droit de l’environnement, the Canadian Environmental Network, the Centre for International Sustainable Development Law, and the Canadian Journal of Poverty Law.
 Lastly, since 2004, he has served as a civil society delegate to international negotiations on climate change, sustainable development, and international criminal law.

-Originally from Montréal, Sébastien has lived in six countries on three continents and has traveled to over 30 countries since 2004.
-He is married to Sarah Mahoney, a drama teacher and theatre practitioner, and has one daughter, Camille.
+Sébastien is married to Sarah Mahoney, a drama teacher and artist, and has one daughter, Camille.
 Every day, they inspire him to be a better scholar, teacher, and citizen.